Being in a wheelchair can be challenging and limit many of the activities you can do.

 2. Fishing and Hunting.
 Such activities can easily be modified to the lives of seniors who are no longer mobile.
 Because these activities, especially fishing, can easily be done from the leisure of a seat.
-Especially living in the city, there are many opportunities to go out to the river to participate in one of America’s oldest pastime.
+Especially living in the city, there are many opportunities to go out to the river to participate in one of America’s oldest pastimes.

 3. Wheelchair dancing.
-The up and coming fad for all ages of people living in wheelchairs, wheelchair dancing is a great way to meet others and participate in a pastime for both men and women!
+The up-and-coming fad for all ages of people living in wheelchairs, wheelchair dancing is a great way to meet others and participate in a pastime for both men and women!
 Check out the American Dance Wheels Foundation for a program near you.

 5. Stay in contact with relatives.
 While this is not necessarily a hobby, exercising your mind is very important.
 While many of the hobbies or activities you might pick up will emphasize your physical abilities, it is important to keep your mind active.

 6. Cooking.
 Often being in the house is the most comfortable place for seniors in wheelchairs.
 Encourage them to pick up cooking and experiment with different types of cuisine.
 Especially if your senior needs to be conscious of what they eat, by learning to cook healthy, eating healthy can be fun and even rewarding!

 7. Horseback riding.
 If accessible, contact your local stables for modified horseback riding.
 For those who enjoy animals, horseback riding can be a great way to travel off the beaten path and still be able to travel.

 8. Puzzles.
 This activity can also be enjoyed from the comfort of home.
 Large puzzles can be a great way to exercise the brain and figure out challenging or complex puzzles.